Justin Bieber cancels final tour dates

 Justin Bieber has canceled the remaining dates of his Purpose Tour "due to unforeseen circumstances."

 "Justin loves his fans and hates to disappoint them," a statement read on Bieber's official Facebook page.
-"He thanks his fans for the incredible experience of the Purpose World Tour over last 18 months."
+"He thanks his fans for the incredible experience of the Purpose World Tour over [the] last 18 months."

 The canceled stops will begin with Saturday's show in Arlington, Texas.
 Tickets will be refunded.